Outbreak Response Plan

 Upon screening, the facility will prohibit entry in the building for those who meet one or more of the following criteria:

-- If a visitor exhibits signs or symptoms of an infectious communicable disease, including COVID-19, fever greater than 100.4, chills, cough, shortness of breath or difficulty breathing, sore throat, fatigue, muscle or body aches, headache, new loss of taste or smell, congestion or running nose, nausea or vomiting, or diarrhea.
+- If a family/visitors exhibits signs or symptoms of an infectious communicable disease, including COVID-19, fever greater than 100.4, chills, cough, shortness of breath or difficulty breathing, sore throat, fatigue, muscle or body aches, headache, new loss of taste or smell, congestion or running nose, nausea or vomiting, or diarrhea.

 - In the past 14 days, has had contact with someone with a confirmed diagnosis of COVID-19, or someone under investigation for COVID-19, or someone ill with respiratory illness.